-Also referred to as Wade Bridge, we learned that The White Bridge is a fine example of a humped-back, single-span bridge dating back to 1732.
+Also referred to as Wade Bridge, we learned that The White Bridge is an excellent example of a humped-back, single-span bridge dating back to 1732.
 It was engineered by a gentleman named Major William Caulfeild, who served as Roads Inspector under General George Wade.

-Eventually General Wade passed the torch to Major William Caulfeild.
-And although General Wade’s name is the more famous of the two, Caulfeild actually oversaw the building of over eight-hundred additional miles of road and hundreds more bridges, including The White Bridge you see featured today.
+Eventually, General Wade passed the torch to Major William Caulfeild.
+And although General Wade’s name is the more famous of the two, Caulfeild is the one who oversaw the building of over eight-hundred additional miles of road and hundreds of more bridges, including The White Bridge you see featured today.

 Enjoy your weekend, friends.
 See you soon.

 15 thoughts on “The White Bridge and General Wade’s Military Road”

 I’m with you on this.
 I love finding things like this and looking up the information later.
 The pictures are great and made me think we were back in the 18th century.
 You are so right, a building is rarely just a building and a bridge is rarely just a bridge.
 I always touch the stones or bricks and think of all the people who had touched it before and how it affected others in the past.
 May we always take that ordinary road and discover those extraordinary places.
 Watch for my post on Roman things I found in Tarragona recently.
 This was in no way boring!!

 I do the exact same thing, placing my hands on the stones or bricks and imagining those who came before.
 Especially when I visit castles and kirks, I try to imagine the secret conversations that took place, the prayers that were offered up, a stolen kiss between lovers, the laughter of children as they played.
 The imagination brings the ruin to life.
 I will look for your post! 🙂